akashanand93/DeID/README.md

 - There are too many algorithms to perform sentence tagging.
 We have implemented algorithmns to tag sentence based on GPT models.
 You can also implement your own sentence tagging algorithm and put it into algos/sentence_tagging and chnage the code in ETLs that pointing the specific algorithm.
 Don't forget to map your algorithms in basicfactory.py and classmaps.py
 - Here We are using "gpt-4o" model.
 You can use other models like "gpt-4", "gpt-3.5-turbo", "gpt-3" etc. Don't forget to map your models in basicfactory.py and classmaps.py
 - Since we are using GPT based algorithm to tag sentence, there will be also a requirement of prompt.
 Prompts are present in utils/prompt.py.
 You can modified prompt according to your dataset and process.
 But Don't forget to import it in neccesary places.
-- There are also different ETls for tagging sentences from:
+- There are also different ETLs for tagging sentences from:
     - Sentences - with ground annotation present
     - Only Sentences
-- There are also different ETls for each of the above types for a perticular dataset.
+- There are also different ETLs for each of the above types for a perticular dataset.
 - Since we are extracting structured information from clinical sentences, you can change your model(structure) in models/model.py for different datasets.
 - Update sentences_to_annotations.yaml file with your sentences dataset paths.
 ```bash